Skip to main content

 • Spraying insecticides on your walls to kill mosquitoes.

-• Sleeping under bed nets- especially those that have been treated with insecticide.
+• Sleeping under bed nets, particularly those treated with insecticide.

 • Taking medication prior to traveling to areas where malaria is prevalent.